Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 A DevOps methodology provides a greater return on investment for application teams in the cloud.
 IaC is a key tenet of DevOps.
 The modern web app pattern requires the use of IaC to deploy application infrastructure, configure services, and set up application telemetry.
 Monitoring operational health requires telemetry to measure security, cost, reliability, and performance gains.
 The cloud offers built-in features to capture telemetry.
 When this telemetry is fed into a DevOps framework, it can help you rapidly improve your application.

 ### Gateway Routing pattern
-> ⚠️ Pending implementation and documentation associated with - (Multichannel API Capability) covered by #1864679
+> ⚠️ Pending implementation and documentation associated with - (Multichannel API Capability experience) covered by #1864679

 ### Distributed tracing and logging

-> ⚠️ Pending implementation and documentation associated with - (Business Reporting) covered by #1865961
+> ⚠️ Pending implementation and documentation associated with - (Business Reporting experience) covered by #1865961

 ### Load testing

-> ⚠️ Pending implementation and documentation associated with - (Load testing the API) covered by #1865967
+> ⚠️ Pending implementation and documentation associated with - (Load testing the API experience) covered by #1865967

 <!-- #5 Performance efficiency pillar -->